Hill States of India: Simla Hills

-Simla Hills in Details

 28 princely states (including feudatory princes and zaildars) in the promontories of the western Himalaya were named after Shimla as the Simla Hill States.
 These states were ruled mainly by Hindu Rajputs.

 Three quarters of the about 4800 sqmi, on both sides of the Sutlej river, was the territory of the Raja (earlier Rana) of Bashahr.
 The direct tributaries of Bashahr were :